-FAJ cross checks information obtained from relevant documents submitted by fishers, including reports on transhipments and CMFs, with information obtained from inspections of landing of the transhipped products by government officials at a designated port in Japan.

-Copies of CMF and relevant information are submitted to FAJ 10 days before the planned transhipment date.
+- ii.
+Monitoring systems for recording the quantity of SBT transhipped:-FAJ cross checks information obtained from relevant documents submitted by fishers, including reports on transhipments and CMFs, with information obtained from inspections of landing of the transhipped products by government officials at a designated port in Japan. - iii.
+Process for collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form): Copies of CMF and relevant information are submitted to FAJ 10 days before the planned transhipment date.
 FAJ issues CTFs based on the information on relevant CMFs and RTMP data before landing.
 CMFs are validated when the transhipped products are landed and inspected by Japanese Government officials at a Japanese port.
 CMFs are submitted by fishers to FAJ after completion of domestic sales of the products.